Sicos1977/ChromiumHtmlToPdf/README.md

 ## What is ChromeHtmlToPdf?

-ChromeHtmlToPdf is a 100% managed C# .NET library and console application that can be used to convert a file or url to PDF format with the use of Google Chrome
+ChromeHtmlToPdf is a 100% managed C# .NET library and console application that can be used to convert a HTML to PDF format with the use of Google Chrome

 ## License Information